Peer support for people affected by a brain tumour

 Why peer support?

-At brainstrust we don’t underestimate the value of talking to someone who has had a similar experience.
+At brainstrust, we don’t underestimate the value of connecting with someone who has been where you are now and had similar experiences.
 Our community overwhelmingly reports that a brain tumour diagnosis is frightening, isolating and bewildering.
-Talking to someone who has already been through the same experience can help to reduce the isolation, make sense of what is happening, and reduce the fear of the unknown.
+Talking to someone who has been through a similar experience can help to reduce feelings of isolation, reduce fear of the unknown and help you to make sense of what is happening.

 How does it work?

 If you’d like to talk to us about peer support please give us a call on 01983 292405 or email us at email@example.com.
 You will be contacted by your local support specialist who will ask you some questions to help match you with the right person.

 We do our best to find a suitable peer supporter for you, but occasionally this isn’t always possible.
 Where this is the case, we will always work with you to find the right solution.

 “I actually can’t tell you what a relief I feel having someone to let off steam to that is removed from the situation but is also sensible and understands.
 I actually can’t thank you enough.”

 More ways to connect with others and become part of a community